-NOTE: \This value is presently impacted by the land's participation in both the farm and agriculture program and PBRS program (RCW 84.34), which is reflected in the land's current and lower taxable value of \$47,685 (tax applied \$629.09).
-Similar to this farm program, participation in PBRS reduces the appraised land value for the portion of the property enrolled resulting in a lower taxable value
+NOTE: These values are presently impacted by the land's participation in the farm and agriculture program (RCW 84.34), which is reflected in the land's current and lower taxable value of \$151,808 (tax applied \$1,841.23).
+Similar to this farm program, participation in PBRS reduces the appraised land value for the portion of the property enrolled resulting in a lower taxable value.